 Families with more than one student enrolled full-time for the entire school year will receive a multiple student discount.
 The total annual tuition for a family with two students enrolled full-time for the entire school year will be discounted $100.00.
 A family with three or more students enrolled full-time for the entire year will receive a total multiple student discount of $200.00.
 The discount will be applied to all applicable accounts that are current and in good standing during the last billing cycle of the school year.

 Patrons of the school and supporting entities are deeply committed to Christian education and heavily subsidize the school so that tuition and fees may be kept as low as possible.
 However, families (the individual responsible for payment of the account) may apply for additional financial assistance.
 A family requesting assistance must submit an Assistance Application Form that is completed in full with accompanying documents (Federal 1040 and W2 Form) and information, and may be required to talk confidentially with the Financial Aid Assistance Committee to discuss assistance needs.
-The Financial Aid Assistance Committee will review the application and accompanying information to determine if the family qualifies for assistance, what type of assistance is available to the family, and the amount of assistance that is available.
-The family will be notified in a timely manner of the decision of the committee and the amount, if any, of assistance available to them, and the terms of that assistance.
+The Financial Aid Assistance Committee will review the application and accompanying information to determine if the family qualifies for assistance and what type of assistance is available to the family.
+The family will be notified in a timely manner of the decision of the committee and the type of assistance, if any, available to them, and the terms of that assistance.

 There is no set or guaranteed amount of money received into the Local or Conference Worthy Student Funds.
 Funds that are received are distributed based on degree of need of those families who have applied and been approved for assistance.
 Considerations for distribution of financial aid include: family income, number of children in school, number of children attending other private schools, other factors pertaining to household finances, and active participation in other available tuition assistance programs.